durodeco: dunham robinson design collective

 Based in New York City, durodeco is a design studio co-founded by architect Rachel Robinson and structural engineer Michael Dunham.
-We specialize in creating contemporary spaces, furniture, and objects that evoke a timeless warmth.
+We create contemporary spaces, furniture, and objects that evoke a timeless warmth.
 We offer interior design services, custom furniture design, and custom installations.

 We create our pieces in New York City and work closely with local suppliers in order to achieve the highest quality materials, components - and ultimately, products - possible.

 Contact us to inquire about any of the pieces on the site or to request a custom design.

 About the founders

 Rachel holds an undergraduate degree from the University of Virginia School of Architecture and a Master in Architecture degree from Harvard Graduate School of Design.
 She also studied drawing in Vicenza, Italy, where she was inspired by the work of Carlo Scarpa and his meticulous attention to the interface between historic architecture and contemporary design.
 The interplay between new and old is a theme that often appears in her own work.
 A licensed architect working in New York, she has experience in residential, cultural, and hospitality projects at firms including Toshiko Mori Architect, Selldorf Architects, and Rockwell Group.